CCUE96/New-Horiseons/README.md

 \*As a user refractor the code to fit client needs

-\*Maintain the Codebase to follow acessablity stadards
+\*Change the Codebase to follow acessablity standards

 ### <ins>Fixes</ins>